aliasfoxkde/template/README.md

 a project, that way certain files can be excluded if they exist, such as the README.md file, LICENSE and etc. With this, the project not only works for creating a new repository, but also can update the files of an existing one.

+DISCLAIMER: Use these files, scripts, and the like at your own risk.
+There is the potential to loose data and over- write existing data.
+However, just make sure to push all your important files to the repository first and recover is possible, as well as a comparision of files before and after.
+Just keep in mind that this is a work in progress and is completely experimental in nature (and therefor bound to have issues).

 Best!